wso2/kubernetes-apim/pattern-1/README.md

 ##### 9. Deploy Kubernetes Ingress resource.

-The WSO2 API Manager Kubernetes Ingress resource uses the NGINX Ingress Controller.
+The WSO2 API Manager Kubernetes Ingress resource uses the NGINX Ingress Controller maintained by Kubernetes..

 In order to enable the NGINX Ingress controller in the desired cloud or on-premise environment, please refer the official documentation, [NGINX Ingress Controller Installation Guide](https://kubernetes.github.io/ingress-nginx/deploy/).